Hemantnie/c_ta_1/README.md

 * We can use third party services to get the timezone of requetse uedser basbed on IP*
 * User transaction and locks to update the data
 * The error handling could have been better by adding a new Error classes.
+* Create a  utils methods for timezone and validations